gaspaio/runningimages/content/videos/2015-x/the_why.rst

 :language: English
 :country: United States
 :img_main: images/the_why.main.jpg
-:img_thumb: the_why.thumb.jpg
+:img_thumb: images/the_why.thumb.jpg
+:player_vid: 8YWyac1ZdsU
 :player_type: youtube
-:player_vid: 8YWyac1ZdsU
 :player_url: https://www.youtube.com/watch?v=8YWyac1ZdsU
 :events: Leadville 100
 :production: Billy Yang Films
 :direction: Billy Yang
-:tags: Leadville 100;Billy Yang Films;Billy Yang
+:tags: Leadville 100, Billy Yang Films, Billy Yang

 Why do we run 100 miles?
 It's a question I get from friends and acquaintances quite often.
 And in the lower moments during these ultramarathon events if I'm honest, a question I direct inward too.
 Sure, on the surface you can cite self-improvement, challenging yourself, so on and so forth.
 But the longer I do this, the more I started to explore answers beyond the surface.
 How we relate to discomfort, uncertainty and pain.
 Do we have it too easy and thus, we're drawn to the opposite end of the spectrum where we're reduced to "survival" mode and drinking/eating/moving forward?
 Are we in our more natural state when this is what our world is reduced down to?